segmentio/segment-docs/src/connections/destinations/catalog/repeater/index.md

 ##### What is the `context.repeatChain` field that I can see on my repeated events?

 The `context.repeatChain` array that you will see on repeated events holds two values.
-The first will be the md5 hashed write key where the event originated.
-The second will be the md5 hashed write key that the event was sent to through the Repeater.
-This behavior exists to allow Segment to check to make sure the event isn't being sent to a pipeline that will result in an infinite loop.
+The first value is the MD5-hashed write key where the event originated.
+The second value is the MD5-hashed write key that the event was sent to through the Repeater.
+This behavior lets Segment verify that the event isn't sent to a pipeline that will result in an infinite loop.